ktagilbert/katalog/_posts/2017-12-26-december-reads.markdown

 1. Creativity shouldn't be such a serious thing.
 Instead, it should just be fun and enjoyable.
 As Gilbert writes,
 >"Let inspiration lead you wherever it wants to lead you.
 Keep in mind that for most of history people just made things, and they didn't make such a big freaking deal out of it.
 We make things because we *like* making things."

-2. Continuing to be creative can be frustraing.
+2. Continuing to be creative can be frustrating.
 For sure!
 Mostly because whatever we do at first isn't any good.
 But we just have to keep trying and trying until it improves.
 The same goes for working with drafts.

 3. Creativity is essential.
 Gilbert points out that we have been creating art as human beings for over forty thousand years.
 Art appeared on cave walls, carvings, and in the form of clay statuettes.
 We have had art, as Gilbert points out, for longer than we have agriculture.
 It is one of the oldest parts of our history!